KushajveerSingh/personal-website/docs/internal/projects.md

 -   The payment processor can now become independent from other banks.
 -   The cost will be supported through OpenPay, since you don't want people to lose money sitting in their account.

+### OpenTicket

+-   Have a ticketing system similar to Ticketmaster.
+-   Only people with OpenPay/OpenBank accounts, will be able to use the service.

 ### OpenTax

 -   Use domain `usa.tax.openkush.com`.